 This article describes how to move files you're storing in Microsoft OneDrive or other cloud-based file storage services to OneDrive for Business in Office 365.

 If you have local access to your OneDrive files, you can move files to OneDrive for Business simply by uploading them in a web browser.
-However, for efficiency, we recommend using the new OneDrive sync client.
+However, for efficiency, we recommend using the OneDrive sync app.
 The table below summarizes the tasks and considerations related to moving files to OneDrive for Business.

 Sync OneDrive for Business to your computer - This gives you a connection to OneDrive for Business on your local computer.

 Move your OneDrive files - All files you place in your synced OneDrive for Business folder automatically upload to the cloud whenever you're online.